uncomplicate/neanderthal/articles/guides.md

 ## Internal details and edge cases

-A bit more details, but without explanations in prose, can be found in [Neanderthal Tests](https://github.com/uncomplicate/neanderthal/tree/master/test/uncomplicate/neanderthal).
+A few more details, but without written explanations, can be found in [Neanderthal Tests](https://github.com/uncomplicate/neanderthal/tree/master/test/uncomplicate/neanderthal).
 It might help when you are struggling with an edge case.

 # Making sense of legacy BLAS & LAPACK

 BLAS (Basic Linear Algebra Subroutines) and LAPACK are mature and de facto standards for numerical linear algebra.
-They might seem arcane at first glance,but with a little exprolation, it all have sense and reason.
+They might seem arcane at first glance, but with a little exploration, it will all make sense.

 ## Where to find legacy BLAS & LAPACK documentation